tooka-org/tooka/tooka-core/README.md

 ## 🧭 Overview

-**Tooka Core** is the logic layer behind the Tooka CLI.
-It enables robust file traversal, filtering, and automation using declarative YAML rules.

-Designed to be decoupled from the CLI, this crate is suitable for building custom file management apps or services.
+`tooka-core` provides:

+* Declarative YAML rule parsing and validation
+* Parallel recursive file traversal
+* Conditional filtering on filenames, size, metadata, and timestamps
+* Actions including move, copy, rename, delete, and skip
+* Template support for dynamic file naming
+* Dry-run support and detailed logging

+Designed for embedding in CLI tools or other Rust applications.

 ---

-## ✨ Core Features

-- YAML-driven rule parsing and execution
-- Recursive, parallel file system traversal
-- Conditional filtering by name, size, metadata, etc.
-- Flexible actions: move, copy, rename, delete, skip
-- Custom templating for output filenames
-- Dry-run mode for safe testing
-- Detailed logging via `flexi_logger`

----

 ## 🚀 Use Cases

-- Build file cleanup utilities
+* Automated file cleanup
-- Automate media organization (images, documents, etc.)
-- Create backups or archive flows
-- Filter and tag datasets by metadata
+* Media and document organization
+* Backup and archival workflows
+* Metadata-driven dataset filtering

 ---

-## 📦 Integration Example
+## 🛠 Integration

-Add `tooka-core` to your `Cargo.toml`:
+Add to your `Cargo.toml`:

 ```toml
 [dependencies]
 tooka-core = "1.0.0"
 ```

+---

+## ⚡ Performance Benchmarks

+Benchmarks using [Criterion.rs](https://github.com/bheisler/criterion.rs) are located in the `benches/` directory to track and optimize sorting and traversal performance.

 ---